-Topic The spatial proposals in Towards a Preferred Core Strategy for Croydon - Supplement What the equalities evidence says about this topic Disability Race Gender Sexual Orientation Faith / Belief Age Specific equalities impacts Recommended amendments to Core Strategy policies Amendment made to Proposed Submission Core Strategy as a consequence of EqIA Other mitigation activities Bromley; Increase the number of taxi ranks at busier outlying Railway Stations Complete the Greenways network for walking and cycling linking green grid/spaces; Rights of Way improvement plan; Long Term Improve South Norwood Hill corridor and junctions Convert rail section for tram operation and improve tram capacity between Arena and West Croydon North-south tram route along London Road between CMC and the North Improve access and movement through Norbury Safeguard land for strategic transport infrastructure improvement - - - - The review of parking standards does not refer to disabled parking.
+Topic The spatial proposals in Towards a Preferred Core Strategy for Croydon - Supplement What the equalities evidence says about this topic Disability Race Gender Sexual Orientation Faith / Belief Age Specific equalities impacts Recommended amendments to Core Strategy policies Amendment made to Proposed Submission Core Strategy as a consequence of EqIA Other mitigation activities Bromley; Increase the number of taxi ranks at busier outlying Railway Stations Complete the Greenways network for walking and cycling linking green grid/spaces; Rights of Way improvement plan; Long Term Improve South Norwood Hill corridor and junctions Convert rail section for tram operation and improve tram capacity between Arena and West Croydon North-south tram route along London Road between CMC and the North Improve access and movement through Norbury Safeguard land for strategic transport infrastructure improvement - - ı • The review of parking standards does not refer to disabled parking.
 It may lead to insufficient and sub-standard parking spaces for wheelchair users in District Centres Tramlink line extension might not materialise due to budget cut and lack of cooperation from neighbouring boroughs.
 The strategy does not promote public safety and inclusive design in public transport Core strategy policies needs to promote public safety and inclusive design in public transport and to improve accessibility at public transport and stations for disabled and older people.
 It needs to review disabled parking in town centres.
 London Plan has policies promoting inclusive design and public safety.
 Review of car parking standards will be included in Development Management DPD EqlAs of Borough Wide Transport Strategies, and Local Implementation Plan Integration of inclusive design and accessibility standards in the improvement schemes for bus interchange, train stations and road junctions.
+Working in partnership with the police and preparing a Crime Reduction Strategy SPD3 contains checklist for developers to follow when preparing planning applications.
 Homes Strategy To provide 900 new dwellings up to 2031; proposed large The supply of suitable new homes is important issue 0 + + The supply of new dwellings with high proportion of family size dwellings would have a positive impact on the local communities.
 None Core Strategy continues to promote new homes with minimum proportions for 3+ bedroom homes.
-None Strategy (East) proportion of larger homes for equality groups as well as the rest of the population. ? - - ? ?
+None (East) proportion of larger homes for equality groups as well as the rest of the population. ? - - ? ?
 Measures need to be taken to deal with equality and diversity issues, especially in deprived areas such as Fieldway Extensive community consultation on hard to reach and equality groups, and in deprived areas.
 Core Strategy promotes provision of social infrastructure to tackle issues of deprivation.
 None